Yuhei Nakamura

 Yuhei Nakamura (中村 悠平, Nakamura Yūhei) is a Japanese professional baseball player.
 He plays catcher for the Tokyo Yakult Swallows.

+Career

 Nakamura was selected to the 2018 NPB All-Star game.
 In the 2021 Japan Series, he batted 7-for-22 (a team-best .318 average) with three RBIs and threw out a couple of base-runners to win the Japan Series Most Valuable Player Award.

+International career

+Nakamura appeared in 5 games for Japan in the 2023 World Baseball Classic, winning gold.